Research

 Agents of Change - Lena Knappers & Bram van Ooijen

 Climate change increasingly is a reason for displacement and migration.
-This may be because of a particular catastrophic event, such as a flash flood (The Netherlands 2021), wildfire (Canada 2022) or landslide (Brazil 2022), but it can also be the result of cumulative impacts of drought or sea-level rise, slowly making an area uninhabitable.
+This may be because of a particular catastrophic event, such as a flash flood or wildfire, but it can also be the result of cumulative impacts of drought or sea-level rise, slowly making an area uninhabitable.
 The majority of people who become displaced, remain in their own country and move to cities, but a number cross international borders, and this is likely to increase as climate change impacts on entire regions and ecosystems.
-This foreseeable migration will involve the world’s poorest, escaping deadly heatwaves or failed harvests, but it will potentially also include middle class people who can no longer live where they planned, because it is impossible to get a mortgage or a property insurance in certain areas, or because employment has moved elsewhere.
-The United Nations International Organisation for Migration (IOM) has cited estimates of as many as 25 million to 1 billion climate migrants in the next 30 years, while other projections point to 1.4 billion by 2060.
+This project examines the impact of climate change on the liveability of our world and the potentialities of space.
+Which areas will be most affected by global warming?
+Where will people move to, and where can new places for living be built?

 Areas that will become unliveable (red) and more livable (green) with an average global warming of 5.0 degrees Celsius.
 Image: Humanity on the Move.